 Other devices sharing your broadband may be impacting the speed by reducing the available bandwidth.
-Switch off anything you don’t need to free up more bandwidth for your download.
+If you switch off anything you don’t need, you’ll free up more bandwidth.

-Sometimes a slow download is caused by the server sending you the file, rather than your broadband connection, so try getting the file from another site.
+Occasionally a slow download is caused by the server sending you the file rather than your broadband connection.
+So try getting the file from another site.
 If possible, choose a server close to your location, as this can be quicker.

-Wired networks can be faster and more reliable than Wi-Fi so, when possible, connect your devices directly to the broadband router with a network cable if you need faster speeds.
+Wired networks can be faster and more reliable than Wi-Fi.
+If you're having problems, connect your devices directly to the broadband router with a network cable if you need faster speeds.
 We especially recommend this to gamers.

 If a network cable isn’t an option, there are ways you can improve Wi-Fi signal strength to get better speeds.
 Wi-Fi extenders are a cheap way to boost the signal in areas of your home where the network is weak.
-You should also ensure that the Wi-Fi router is in a central location in your home and is not close to any walls or appliances which may block the signal, especially fridges, microwaves, or cordless phones.
+You should also ensure that the Wi-Fi router is in a central location in your home.
+Make sure it isn’t close to any walls or appliances, as they may block the signal, especially fridges, microwaves, or cordless phones.
 For more help with this, read our guide: 'where's the best place to put a Wi-Fi router?'

-If your broadband is unusually slow and you’ve eliminated other causes, try switching it off and on.
-Often, power cycling your router to reconnect it to the network will improve broadband performance.
+If your broadband is unusually slow, and you’ve eliminated other causes, try switching it off and on.
+Often, restarting your router to reconnect it to the network will improve broadband performance.
 This will disconnect every device on your Wi-Fi network while it reboots, so check with everyone in your home first.

 If there's no way to improve your current broadband service, it may be time to consider upgrading to a faster package.

-But these are just a few of the offers available; enter a postcode into the Broadband Genie checker tool, or the box below, to see what else you could get in your area:
+These are just a few of the offers available.
+Enter your address into the Broadband Genie deals checker, or the box below, to see what else you could get in your area: